-St. John's Wort as a Crop?
+Growing St. John's Wort Herb as a Cash Crop?

 1998 copyright Alternative Nature Online Herbal

 Ask yourself these questions.
 Can I afford to wait two years for a salable crop?Do I have a large indoor space for drying St. John's Wort ?No, you can't leave it in the field to dry.Can I invest in the manual labor necessary to bring the herb to market?Can I control my plantings to keep St. John's Wort away from neighbors grazing lands?Am I willing and able to maintain organic farming methods?
 Can my land be certified organic?